You are here

 The Extended Spring Indices are mathematical models that predict the "start of spring" (timing of leaf out or bloom for species active in early spring) at a particular location (Schwartz 1997, Schwartz et al. 2006, Schwartz et al. 2013).
 These models were constructed using historical observations of the timing of first leaf and first bloom in a cloned lilac cultivar (S. x chinensis 'Red Rothomagensis') and two cloned honeysuckle cultivars (Lonicera tatarica 'Arnold Red' and L. korolkowii 'Zabelii').

 Primary inputs to the model are temperature and weather events, beginning January 1 of each year (Ault et al. 2015).
 Maps are based on temperature products from NOAA National Centers for Environmental Prediction Real-Time Mesoscale Analysis.

 Re-use of Maps and Data

-Content, maps and data accessible via usanpn.org are openly and universally available to all users.
-USA-NPN is not responsible for content or the use of the data.
+Content, maps, and data accessible via usanpn.org are openly and universally available to all users.
+USA-NPN is not responsible for the content or the use of the data.
 Content may be re-used and modified with appropriate attribution (e.g., "source: USA National Phenology Network, www.usanpn.org").
 See our complete Content Policy and Data Use Policy.